Content

 About Rachel

-Wanting to study cinematography, but unable to afford the high costs of film school, Hendrix attended The University of Montevallo where she received a Bachelor of Fine Arts degree in photography.
+Wanting to get into cinematography, but unable to afford the high costs of film school, Hendrix attended The University of Montevallo where she received a BFA in photography.
 Before graduating college, she was introduced to filmmaker Kris Kimlin at a sushi restaurant and was asked if she would act in his short film, "Letting Go" which she agreed to.
 Having never done anything serious in front of the camera before, Hendrix said, "I thought he was a bit crazy just offering me the role like that.
 I had nothing to lose, though, so I gave it my all."
-Because of that role, she was discovered by long-time friend and collegue of Kimlin's, Jon Erwin, Co-Founder of Erwin Brothers' Films, who saw the film and noticed a spark of freshness and honesty in her face.
+Because of that role, she was discovered by long-time friend and collegue of Kimlin's, Jon Erwin, Co-Founder of Erwin Brothers' Films, who saw the film and noticed a "spark of freshness and honesty in her face".
 Since then, Hendrix has appeared in many short films, music videos and commercials with the Erwin Brothers.
 In 2008 Hendrix graduated and married Swiss musician Gabriel Trüb and moved to Switzerland putting her acting work on hold to focus on her marriage and build a photography business.
-In 2009 Hendrix landed the lead in Halogen Network's TV pilot, ALUMNI.
+However, the acting bug had already bitten and by 2009 Hendrix landed the lead in Halogen Network's TV pilot, ALUMNI

 QOTD: